-If you haven’t already checked out our write-up on phenomenal Artist Of The Month Typhoon, you can do so right here.
+If you haven’t already checked out our write-up on phenomenal Featured Artist Typhoon, you can do so right here.
 And if you have read that and are hankering for some more Typhoon action, we’ve asked this superbly stormy ensemble to pick their five favorite moments from the sprawling BAMM.tv music archive.
 Here we go …

-Introducing BAMM.tv’s Artist Of The Month feature: a selection of great music, exclusive articles and prize giveaways (among other things) from one of our favorite up-and-coming artists.
+Introducing BAMM.tv’s Featured Artist feature: a selection of great music, exclusive articles and prize giveaways (among other things) from one of our favorite up-and-coming artists.
 This month we put San Francisco three-piece Geographer under the spotlight …

 Crack open the dictionary for a second.
 There’s something interesting about the definition of the word Geographer – “one who partakes in the study of the earth and its features and of the distribution of life on the earth, including human life”, and also charts an “ordered arrangement of constituent elements.”

 Now, we’re not going to pretend that this definition is news to you (we hope you’ve proven yourself to be something of a smartypants by downloading the BAMM.tv app anyway, so we’re sure your literary skills are up to scratch).
 But think about it.
 Or – to be more specific – take a listen to Geographer’s music, then think about it.

 Ordered arrangement?
 Yep – carefully crafted ciphers through which all sorts of melodic twists emerge.
 Constituent elements?
 Yep – an amalgamation of different sounds, instruments and genres fused to a cohesive and gripping whole.
 Human life?
 Oh yeah – like all great music, there’s a helluva lot of universal soul in there.